Code of law: History

-In the Roman empire, a number of codifications were developed, such as the Twelve Tables of Roman law (first compiled in 450 BC) and the Corpus Juris Civilis of Justinian, also known as the Justinian Code (429–534 AD).
+In the Roman Empire, a number of codes were developed, such as the Twelve Tables of Roman law (first compiled in 450 BC) and the Corpus Juris Civilis of Justinian, also known as the Justinian Code (429–534 AD).
 However, these law codes did not exhaustively describe the Roman legal system.
-The Twelve Tables were limited in scope, and most legal doctrines were developed by the pontifices, who "interpreted" the tables to deal with situations far beyond what is contained therein.
+The Twelve Tables were limited in scope, and most legal doctrines were developed by the pontifices, who interpreted the tables to deal with situations far beyond what is contained therein.
 The Justinian Code collected together existing legal material at the time.

 In ancient China, the first comprehensive criminal code was the Tang Code, created in 624 AD in the Tang dynasty.
 This, and subsequent imperial codes, formed the basis for the penal system of both China and other East Asian states under its cultural influence.
 The last and best preserved imperial code is the Great Qing Legal Code, created in 1644 upon the founding of the Qing dynasty.
 This code was the exclusive and exhaustive statement of Chinese law between 1644 and 1912.
 Though it was in form a criminal code, large parts of the code dealt with civil law matters and the settlement of civil disputes.
 The code ceased its operation upon the fall of the Qing dynasty in 1912, but significant provisions remained in operation in Hong Kong until well into the 1970s due to a peculiar interaction between it and the British common law system.

 In Europe, Roman law, especially the Corpus Juris Civilis, became the basis of the legal systems of many countries.
 Roman law was either adopted by legislation (becoming positive law), or through processing by jurists.
 The accepted Roman law is usually then codified and forms part of the central Code.
 The codification movement gathered pace after the rise of nation-states after the Treaty of Westphalia.
-Prominent national civil codes include the Napoleonic Code (code civil) of 1804, the German civil code (Bürgerliches Gesetzbuch) of 1900 and the Swiss codes.
+Prominent national civil codes include the French Napoleonic Code (code civil) of 1804, the Austrian civil code (Allgemeines Bürgerliches Gesetzbuch) of 1812, the German civil code (Bürgerliches Gesetzbuch) of 1900 and the Swiss codes.
 The European codifications of the 1800s influenced the codification of Catholic canon law resulting in the 1917 Code of Canon Law which was replaced by the 1983 Code of Canon Law and whose Eastern counterpart is the Code of Canons of the Eastern Churches.